aydenk1/Drone-Vision-Spring-2021-Orientation/README.md

 ## Step 2.
 Perform object detection
-- Clone this repo and setup [YoloV5](https://github.com/ultralytics/yolov5)
+- Clone the repo and setup [YoloV5](https://github.com/ultralytics/yolov5)
   - Since many programs require different versions of dependencies, it is good practice to setup YoloV5 in a virtual environment.
 To do this, create an environment named YoloV5 with Python 3.8 installed.
 Then, activate the environment.
 Run the following code to create and activate the environment:
     ```
     conda create --name YoloV5 python=3.8